For the next few months, life went on surprisingly well.

 Gakhas looked at her from head to toe before he turned his back on her; of course, that didn’t mean he wasn’t still inspecting her from the corner of his eye.

 “I’ve been exiled, remember?”
 He mumbled, his voice sounding a bit lighter than yesterday.

 Zoe was going through a huge inner battle at the sight of him.
-She wanted to sent him back to hell but at the same time, he was kind of reminding her of Mehrdir when he first appeared into her life.
+She wanted to sent him back to Hell but at the same time, he was reminding her of Mehrdir when he first appeared into her life.